 Under the leadership of current Artistic/Executive Director David Bondrow, the Opera House revived its in-house production company with an acclaimed production of Damn Yankees.
 Bondrow wanted to expand the reputation of the Opera House as a presenter of concerts and shows from producing partners and outside entertainers.
-In keeping with the LOH mission to develop talent in the region, he hired a professional staff to join him in producing Broadway musicals and plays with a dedication to preserve the history and performance practice of this uniquely American art form.
-Damn Yankees was followed by productions of Oklahoma!, Promises, Promises, Two by Two, Fiddler on the Roof, Singin' in the Rain, The Glass Menagerie, Monty Python's Spamalot, My Fair Lady, Lend Me a Tenor, A Funny Thing Happened on the way to the Forum, and Godspell, as well as two original musicals (The Night Before Christmas and Detention of the Damned), written by two LOH orchestra musicians.
+In keeping with the LOH mission to develop talent in the region, he hired a professional staff to join him in producing Broadway musicals and plays with a dedication to preserve the history and performance practice of this uniquely American art form and it overseas influences.
+Damn Yankees was followed by productions of Oklahoma!, Promises, Promises, Two by Two, Fiddler on the Roof, Singin' in the Rain, The Glass Menagerie, Monty Python's Spamalot, My Fair Lady, Lend Me a Tenor, A Funny Thing Happened on the way to the Forum, Dial M for Murder, I Do!, I Do!, Godspell, South Pacific, The Diary of Anne Frank, The Roar of the Greasepaint, the Smell of the Crowd, Rounding Third and Annie, as well as two original musicals (The Night Before Christmas and Detention of the Damned), written by two LOH orchestra musicians.

-In 2017-2018, three outside producing partners join our in-house production company: the Lancaster Regional Players, Rocking Horse Productions, and Theatre of Youth.
+In 2018-2019, two outside producing partners join our in-house production company: the Lancaster Regional Players and Rocking Horse Productions.